Philippe Le Bas

 Philippe Le Bas (18 June 1794 in Paris – 19 May 1860 in Paris) was a French hellenist, archaeologist and translator.
-He was the only son of Philippe Le Bas and Elisabeth Duplay, the daughter of Robespierre's landlord Maurice Duplay.
+He was the only son of Philippe Le Bas and Élisabeth Duplay, the daughter of Robespierre's landlord Maurice Duplay.
 He was only 6 weeks old when his father committed suicide on Robespierre's fall on 27 July 1794 in the Thermidorian Reaction.
 Later, he served as a tutor to Louis Napoleon, the future Emperor Napoleon III.
-Le Bas died at on May 16th, 1860, at his home in the Quartier de la Sorbonne, and was buried in the Père Lachaise Cemetery.
+Le Bas died on 16 May 1860 at his home in the Quartier de la Sorbonne, and was buried in the Père Lachaise Cemetery.